keptn/lifecycle-toolkit/docs/content/en/contribute/docs/spell-check/_index.md

 Check-spelling supports both American and British spelling and both are allowed in the Keptn documentation.

-check-spelling provides a number of dictionaries for non-English libraries but we do not currently use those.
+Check-spelling provides a number of dictionaries for non-English languages but we do not currently use those.

 Note that Check-spelling does not check for proper capitalization of terms.